idan441/storage_flask_python/README.md

 pip install -r requirements.txt #Make sure you have activated the virtual environment (venv) and in the applications directory.
 ```
 6. Before starting the application, you need to set the database and admin user.
 You can do this by executing the file ```setup.py``` .
 Note that you have to do it only once when first installing the application!
+	* You can setup the application in two ways -
+	* By running the command ```python3 setup.py``` and putting the admin user credentials manually.
+	* Or by using system arguments in the command-line itself - ```python3 setup.py username display_name password``` .
+For example ```python3 setup.py admin Idan 1234``` will setup the application wiht a user admin named "admin" with password "1234" and its display name will be "Idan" .
+This method is useful for automatic installation scripts such as when creating Dockerfile or using Ansible.
 7. Finally - launch the application -
 ```bash
 python3 main.py